yyl-20020115/RCGC/README.md

 I didn't see fatal design defact for now.
 However, due to limited time, I haven't done enough test for performance or usibility efficiency.

-Any ideas are all welcomed, and please write me: yyl_20050115@hotmail.com
+Ideas are all welcomed, and please write me: yyl_20050115@hotmail.com

 Best Regards,